DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/Oview_TrainingObjectives.md

 * **Automate large parameter studies** by modifying script values on the fly or using loops in Python.
 * **Leverage Tapis APIs** to submit and monitor multiple jobs programmatically.

+---
 ## Training Material

 ### Using the Training Notebooks

-Many of the pages in this training module are **generated directly from Jupyter notebooks**.
+The pages in the training modules are **generated directly from Jupyter notebooks**.
 These notebooks are designed to be **templates for your own work** — you should *never start from scratch*.
 Instead:

 * The notebooks are stored in the **DesignSafe Community Data folder**.
   * You can run them there, but you **cannot save changes** in Community Data.